 Before the tornado warnings started and the tornado sirens went off, I went for a morning bike ride, when it was still a sunny, pleasant, even perfect spring day.
 My main objective was lilac bushes.
 I love the scent of lilacs.
 They remind me of home, probably because a couple of lilac bushes at the front of the trailer park bloomed a few years.

 When I got there, someone walking toward me caused a mini-swarm of insects to rise — many of them butterflies.
-Monarchs, painted ladies, red admirals — well, one monarch, anyway.
+Red admirals, American and possibly painted ladies, monarchs — well, one monarch, anyway.
 I managed to take some photos, although they were skittish, and I didn’t want to disrupt their breakfast too much — they must have tremendous energy needs just now.

 1 Per Wikipedia: